What kind of retirement are you looking forward to?

 A comfortable retirement lifestyle enables an older, healthy retiree to be involved in a broad range of leisure and recreational activities and to have a good standard of living through the purchase of such things as; household goods, private health insurance, a reasonable car, good clothes, a range of electronic equipment, and domestic and occasionally international holiday travel.

-1. Source: ASFA Retirement Standard (March Quarter 2018).
+2. Source: ASFA Retirement Standard (December 2018).
 It assumes the retiree owns their own home.

 Saving for retirement